Viking Compass Tattoos

 This could be anything from a loved one’s name, your place of birth, or an intention that you have set out for your life.

 Viking Compass Tattoo Placement

-We can break down most Viking runes into three main categories namely, offence, defense and utility.
+We can break down most Viking runes into three main categories namely, action, protection, and utility.

-Offensive runes would be those indicating a form of violence, political rise, or conquering a foe; these types of runes could be found on, but not limited to places like the arms or legs while placing it on your hand, could be symbolic of steering your life in the right direction, using the tattoo as a guide for your path.
+Runes would be those indicating a form of inner drive, self-motivation, or meeting an ambitious goal; these types of runes could be found on, but not limited to places like the limbs or legs while placing it on your hand, could be symbolic of steering your life in the right direction, using the tattoo as a guide for your path.

 - Viking Compass Tattoo on Chest

 Viking compass tattoos are very versatile, showcasing some of the most particular and unique Norse tattoo designs.